 You and I may know something about isolation like the Samaritan woman.
 We may be able to relate to how helpless Magdalene must have felt when it was discovered that her money could not spare her of torment and trouble.
 What about the woman with the issue of blood?
 Can any of you speak of the desperation that accompanies the need to be delivered from an embarrassing condition?
 I sure can.

-I even know something about being accused like the woman “caught” in adultery.
-There are many of us who have been crippled by fear and worry or left wasting away due to fever and illness.
+I even know something about being accused like the woman “caught” in adultery. here are many of us who have been crippled by fear and worry or left wasting away due to fever and illness.
 Yet, what I am not as clear about is whether I have been as good a witness as the various women Jesus healed.

 Pardoned, do I “go and sin no more” (John 8:11)?
 Do I conduct my life convinced that the faith that brought about healing in one situation, is able to do the same in other areas of my life?
-Am I the only one who wonders if there are those who talk about their transforming encounter with Jesus and then point at me and say it was because of, “What she said?”
+I can’t help but wonder, will there be those who, when they talk about their relationship with Jesus, will point at me and say it was because of, “What she said?”